perfectiondotdev/perfection-playground/examples/nextjs-app/README.md

 ## Getting Started

+First, you need to create you `env.local` file with your Perfection Site key, API Key, Subscription ID.
+An example is provided [in this file](.env.local.example).

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev